quizzimodo/quizzimodo/README.md

 ```

+- All Angular controllers can be found within the controllers directory, all routing can be found in the config directory and all server calls are inside factories inside services.js

 - Inside the config directory, in config.js is where all routing is defined.
 Each html view is matched with a corresponding controller